 - Plunge pools are nothing but large, deep potholes commonly found at the foot of a waterfall.

-- They are formed because of the sheer impact of water and rotation of boulders.
+- They are formed because of the sheer impact of water and the rotation of boulders.

 - They are very deep wide meanders (loop-like channels) found cut in hard rocks.

-- In the course of time, they deepen and widen to form gorges or canyons in hard rock.
+- Over time, they deepen and widen to form gorges or canyons in hard rock.

-- They are surfaces marking old valley floor or flood plains.
+- They are surfaces marking old valley floors or flood plains.

-- They are basically the result of vertical erosion by the stream.
+- They are the result of vertical erosion by the stream.

 - When the terraces are of the same elevation on either side of the river, they are called as paired terraces.

-- They are found in the middle course of a river at the foot of slope/ mountains.
+- They are found in the middle course of a river at the foot of a slope/mountain.

-- When the stream moves from the higher level break into foot slope plain of low gradient, it loses its energy needed to transport much of its load.
+- When the stream moves from the higher level and breaks into a foot slope plain of low gradient, it loses the energy needed to transport much of its load.

-- Thus, they get dumped and spread as a broad low to the high cone-shaped deposits called an alluvial fan.
+- Thus, they get dumped and spread as broad low to high cone-shaped deposits called alluvial fans.